A Bit of History:

 Cilantro is truly a global herb.
 It is an integral part of cuisine ranging from Mexico, Europe, North Africa, and parts of Asia.
 Cilantro seeds or coriander have been found in caves in Israel dating back 8,500 to over 10,000 years ago and some of the seeds were located in the burial chambers of King Tut.
 The herb is known by many names throughout the world, such as Chinese parsley.
 The oldest known name derives from the Greek word korijadana or koriadnon.
 In North America, we routinely refer to this delicious herb as Cilantro from its Spanish name.
-Whatever you like to call it, cilantro grows like crazy in the springtime in SC!
+Whatever you like to call it, cilantro grows like crazy in the springtime in SC and is perfect in my Cilantro Poblano Pepper Hummus.

 Towards the end of the week, I usually have a random assortment of leftover vegetables and herbs that are begging to be cooked.
 This particular week I had a bunch of cilantro, one poblano pepper, one jalopeno pepper, and some leftover cooked fava beans.
 I decided it was time to try a different twist on hummus.
 My family and I truly enjoyed this combination!
-Spring green hummus is a perfect condiment for your favorite pita or tortilla chips, raw vegetables, or as a spread for vegetable wraps and sandwiches.
+Cilantro Poblano Pepper Hummus makes the perfect condiment for your favorite pita, raw vegetables, or as a spread for vegetable wraps and sandwiches.

 - 2 cups cooked fava beans*